 Master coding skills (either Python or R)

-Pick a coding language, be it R or Python programming.
+Pick a coding language, be it Python or R programming for data science.
 There are several pros and cons that are associated with each programming language.
 If you are puzzled about what language to choose, check our blog here where we talk about data analytics trends and help you make the right choice based on your interests and goals.

 Build your online portfolio

-Now, that you have mastered your concepts, it is time to start building your online portfolio to attract recruiters from small fast-growing startups and big companies alike.
+Now, that you have mastered your concepts, it is time to start building your online data science resume to attract recruiters from small fast-growing startups and big companies alike.
 LinkedIn is a good place to start building your resume.
 As the world’s leading site for professionals to network, you can update your profile and have meaningful conversations with titans of the industry.

 Writing blogs on the topics you have learned is also a good way to create a portfolio that attracts the right kind of audience.